-13. The fuel contents gauges are grouped together at the top of the centre instrument panel.
+13. The fuel contents gauges are grouped together on the forward portion of the starboard shelf.
 The tank units, which are assembled by the tank manufacturers, consist of small condensers on flexible straps.
 They are fitted into pockets in the tanks and are secured by press fasteners.
 The condensers operate the gauges through amplifier units.
 The system is described in A.P.1275A, Vol. 1.
 The 100 gallon drop tanks are not gauged.